 Other Holy Christian Native Ancestors: Several collections, including the online digital collections, contain pictures of holy Christian Native American ancestors.
-One whose life is perhaps the best documented is Nicholas Black Elk (1863-1950), an Oglala Lakota medicine man and catechist from the Pine Ridge Indian Reservation in South Dakota.
+One whose life is perhaps the best documented is Nicholas_Black_Elk (1860s-1950), an Oglala Lakota medicine man and catechist from the Pine Ridge Indian Reservation in South Dakota.